-I cover small business in the country’s greatest city for innovation, entrepreneurship and community building.
+My bread and butter is covering small business in the country’s greatest city for innovation, entrepreneurship and community building.
 I am reporting on the rise of Detroit from inside the city’s bars, machine shops, tech ventures, retail hubs and other maker/creator spaces.
-I come prepared with my own pair of Carhartt bibs, every grease stain earned in service to my father’s small excavating business.
+I come prepared with my own pair of Carhartt bibs, every grease stain earned in service to my father’s small excavating company.

-I am a Knight-Wallace Fellow, class of ’13, and before that I covered personal finance for CNNMoney and USAA, helping military families make smarter choices about their money.
+I am a Knight-Wallace Fellow, class of ’13, and an alum of Crain’s Detroit Business, CNNMoney and USAA, where I helped military families make smarter choices about their money.
 I also have a background in enterprise and investigative reporting.